flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Description:** Initialization vector (IV) base seed which is getting generated randomly at first app start.
 It is used to setup encryption subsytem.
 Should not be updated manually.

-**Important note:** changing or loosing this value will lead to incorrect decryption of all the encrypted data in the application and as a result it will not be possible to generate valid TOTP tokens
+**Important note:** changing or loosing this value will lead to incorrect decryption of all the encrypted data in the application and as a result it will not be possible to generate valid OTP tokens

 </p>
 </details>